St Paul and St Stephen Church, Gloucester: St Stephen

 In 1895, there was an appeal for a new church to be built in the parish of St Luke.
 The existing Church of St. Luke in High Orchard, was to be kept as a mission church.
 In 1896, difficulties in raising the £6,000 needed to build the church were encountered due to a smallpox epidemic and the outbreak of the Boer War.
 As a result of this the church had to be built in sections.
 The Reverend H. Proctor of St Luke's purchased land at the south end of the parish on the corner of Bristol Road and Linden Road for the new building.
 On 24 October 1898, the first foundation stone was placed by Lady Darell.
 By 1900, the first section had been built which included the lady chapel, chancel, vestries and three bays of the nave.
 This was consecrated for use on 18 October 1900 by Bishop Elliot.
 At this time, the church was called St Luke the Less.
 In 1909, the parish of St Luke was divided with St Luke the Less becoming its own parish.
 The vicarage house for St Luke's was given to the new parish.
 In 1926, the Reverend E. C. Pritchard was appointed and started fundraising to complete the church building.
 By 1928, another £6,000 had been raised including a grant of £3,600 from the Bishop's appeal fund.
 The work was carried out between 1928 and 1930 to a design made by H. A. Dancey.
 The aisles and nave were extended westwards by two bays, and the west front of the building was added and included a bell-cot, two porches and a baptistery.
 Upon completion of this work the Duchess of Beaufort unveiled a stone recording the completion of the building and the church was rededicated to St Stephen, however the parish remained as St Luke the Less.
 In 1935, the original church of St Luke was demolished.
-In 2010, St Stephen's church was merged with St Paul's church where all services are now held.
+In 2010, St Stephen church was merged with St Paul church where all services are now held.

 There is a memorial on the rear wall of the church to workers of the Morelands Match Factory who died during World War One.
 This was originally attached to the wall of the factory itself however it was closed in 1975.